term7/MacOS-Privacy-and-Security-Enhancements/02_Kill-Siri/README.md

 Our [interactive script](script/kill-siri.sh) sets up a local <em>LaunchAgent</em> to watch this folder location and a global <em>LaunchDaemon</em> that terminates all processes related to Siri as soon as they are detected by our <em>LaunchAgent</em>.

+BE CAREFUL: YOU SHOULD ALWAYS LOOK AT THE CONTENT OF ANY SHELL SCRIPT YOU DOWNLOAD FROM AN UNKNOWN SOURCE BEFORE YOU EXECUTE IT!
+VERIFY ITS CONTENT FIRST TO MAKE SURE IT IS SAFE TO EXECUTE.

 To set up this KillSwitch, open the Terminal.app (found with Spotlight or in your Applications -> Utilities Folder) and navigate to your Downloads Folder:

     cd ~/Downloads